Blacksuan19/Bank-Negara-Flutter/README.md

 ## Development

-- install Flutter and any reqirements for respective platform.
+- install Flutter and any requirements for respective platform.
-- `flutter run -d device` to run application on `device`
+- `flutter run -d device` to run application on debug mode on `device`
+- run `flutter build apk --split-per-abi` to build android apk file.
+- prebuilt apks for all 3 major archs can be found in the apk folder.

 ## Screenshots